you-zhou/notes/dev.md

 ### class
 #### dir
-You can always use the built-in `dir` function to list attributes of an
+You can always use the built-in `dir` function to list attributes of an object.

 #### attribute types
 1. class attributes